 Section 1.
 Identification of Officers

-The Officers of this Society shall be a President, a Vice President, a Secretary, a Treasurer, and a representative to the NSPE House of Delegates, hereinafter referred to as the NSPE Delegate.
+The Officers of this Society shall be a President, a President-Elect, a Vice President, a Secretary, a Treasurer, and a representative to the NSPE House of Delegates, herein referred to as the NSPE Delegate.

 Section 2.
 Duties of the President

-The President shall preside at all meetings of the Society, appoint all committees, serve as primary representative to the NSPE Northeast Region and perform such other duties as the Board may from time to time direct.
-In the absence of the President, it shall become the duty of the Vice President, or the Secretary, in this order, to perform the duties of the office of President.
+The President shall preside at all meetings of the Society, appoint all committees with the advice of the Vice President for selected Standing Committees in accordance with Section 4, and perform such other duties as the Board may from time to time direct.
+In the absence of the President, it shall become the duty of the President-Elect or Vice President, in this order, to perform the duties of the office of President.